EdySamaha/addressBook/README.md

 System containing CRUD operations to create and list contact information for Organizations and Users that can also be in an organization.

+NOTE: You need to be connected to the internet for the Bootstrap CDN to work (beautify the front-end)

 ## Installation:
 Requires [Python 3](https://www.python.org/downloads/)